 WALT DISNEY WORLD ITINERARIES

 Because Walt Disney World is a massive resort, there’s a lot to do and we always encourage guests to try and spend at least an entire day at each of the 4 parks.
 The more days you can do the better as this lets some pressure off of trying to see and do it all in one day.

 Outside of the 4 parks there are two water parks, Blizzard Beach and Typhoon Lagoon.
 Blizzard Beach and Typhoon Lagoon are both currently open after having extensive renovations done.

 The ESPN Wide World of Sports Complex isn’t really a full day experience but you may have some in your group who want to check it out.
 We suggest doing so in the morning and then leaving in the afternoon as you’ll want to get back to the parks, or, if it’s your day off head over to Disney Springs for some shopping.

 Disney’s Animal Kingdom 1-Day Itinerary – It’s technically the largest park at Walt Disney World and covers a lot of land.
 This means there’s a lot to do for a guest in one day.
-With COVID-19 changes, things are squeezed even more tightly time-wise.
+With big attractions joining Genie+, things are squeezed even more tightly time-wise.
 You’re going to want to get Pandora done quickly so you have time to explore and experience the rest of the park plus enjoy some seriously good dining.

 Magic Kingdom 1-Day Itinerary – It’s not the largest park but it’s the busiest in the world.
 More visitors pass through these gates than any other theme park so it’s important to have a plan before you get there.
 Look for advice on entertainment, attractions, dining and more.
 It is possible to do it all in one day; but it’s going to be the busiest day in your life!
 We don’t suggest doing it this way as you’ll miss the scenery and magic of the park so look at our 2-Day Itinerary below.